python/cpython/Doc/library/io.rst

    :class:`BufferedRandom`.

    It is also possible to use a string or bytearray as a file for both reading and writing.
-For strings :class:`io.StringIO` can be used like a file opened in a text mode, and for bytes a :class:`io.BytesIO` can be used like a file opened in a binary mode.
+For strings :class:`StringIO` can be used like a file opened in a text mode, and for bytes a :class:`BytesIO` can be used like a file opened in a binary mode.

 .. exception:: BlockingIOError